sparkflows/sparkflows-docs/docs/user-guide/machine-learning/model-persistence/persisting-h20-models.rst

 H2O Models
 ----------

 H2O Models can be saved in binary format or in MOJO format.
-Fire Insights has processors to save and read them back.
+Sparkflows has processors to save and read them back.

 Save H2O Model Processor
 +++++++++++++++++++++